dimosthe/proxy-build/README.md

 # proxy-build
 vagrant configuration file for proxy vnf development environment.

-It deploys an ubuntu 14.04 server on which the Squid proxy and the dashboard will run.
+It deploys an ubuntu 14.04 server and builds a Squid proxy and a dashboard on it.

 ## Host machine requirements